1941 Auckland Rugby League season

 The 1941 Auckland Rugby League season was its 33rd.

 North Shore Albions won the Fox Memorial Shield for the 6th time since their formation in 1909.
 Their previous titles were in 1913, 1914, 1928, 1932, and 1933.
 This was to be their last first grade championship title.
 They finished with a 13 win, 1 draw, 2 loss record for 27 competition points, just one competition point ahead of Manukau.
 Both teams were well out in front in the title race with Richmond Rovers in 3rd, 8 points behind Manukau.

 Manukau did however win the Roope Rooster knockout final when they defeated Ponsonby United 28–10 in the final.
 This was their second Roope Rooster win, following their 1936 win over City.
 Mount Albert United won the Phelan Shield for the first time when they beat Richmond 8–7 in the final.
 The Phelan Shield was competed for between teams who had been knocked out of the Roope Rooster in the early rounds.
 In the Stormont Shield, champion of champions match between North Shore (first grade winners), and Manukau (Roope Rooster winners) the Onehunga based Manukau side won easily 30–10.
 This was also the first time Manukau had won the Stormont Shield.

 George Mitchell of the Richmond club won the J.F.W.
-Dickson medal for the most sportsmanlike player, while R. Martin, an Otahuhu 5th grade player won the same award for junior players.
+Dickson medal for the most sportsmanlike player, while Ralph Martin, an Otahuhu 5th grade player won the same award for junior players.

 The season was extremely disrupted by World War 2 with a huge number of senior grade players in first grade, reserve grade, and the senior B grade going away to fight.
 As a result, the reserve grade and senior B grade were merged and City Rovers, Newton Rangers, and Papakura unable to field any teams in the grade.
 Otahuhu Rovers won the senior B grade for the 4th consecutive time, although it was essentially a combined grade with the reserve competition.
 As a result, they gained admission to the Roope Rooster competition where they beat Papakura in the first round before losing by a point to City Rovers in round 2.

 With the war on the representative season was once again relatively short with matches only played within a small geographical area.
 Auckland Māori played against South Auckland (Waikato) and an Auckland Pākehā side.
 Auckland played twice against South Auckland, winning both matches.
 Also a senior B trial match was played between senior and junior affiliated clubs on September 13 and the recently formed New Zealand Old Boys Association played a match against the South Auckland Old Boys at Western Springs in late September.